 All knowledgeable observers expect the government’s Working Group on Higher Education Funding to propose a loan scheme and tuition fees as the answer to the third-level funding problem.
 For a problem with so many empirically tested solutions, the idea that loans are necessary, or even desirable, is a premature concession.
 Yet a worrying number of students have bought into this narrative.
+Even more worrying is that students are not looking into the best possible loan products for their needs.
+They can easily try loan comparison on donkey.finance for the best possible arrangements.

 When the most recent council meeting of Trinity College Dublin Students’ Union (TCDSU) failed to pass a mandate to oppose the introduction of a loan scheme, roughly half the attendees were baffled by what they had just witnessed.
 A students’ union had rejected the opportunity to defend the stance most objectively beneficial to its members.
 The arguments for doing so ranged from the bizarre to the deceptively misguided – though all were undoubtedly well-intentioned.